CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-01-Dojo.md

 devices.

-Vendors, including Cisco, recognizes this, and the industry is delivering solutions based on application programming interfaces (APIs), software development kits (SDKs), and - this is particularly true of Cisco - resources, sample code, training, and a community to help customers learn and put into practice new skills to apply network programmability tools and concepts to your networks.
+Vendors, including Cisco, recognizes this, and the industry is delivering solutions based on application programming interfaces (APIs), software development kits (SDKs), and, this is particularly true of Cisco, new resources to bear, sample code, training, and a community to help customers learn and put into practice new skills to apply network programmability tools and concepts to your networks.

 ### Getting Started with Network Programmability

 How do you get started?
 Well, this very lab is a great first step!
-After completing this lab, we expect you to be armed with the Ninja training necessary to go and practice the fine art of network programmability in your job.
+After completing this lab, we expect you to be armed with the Ninja training necessary to go and start to practice the fine art of network programmability in your job.

 ---